ember-cli-sentry/ember-cli-sentry/README.md

 ## Content Security Policy

 To allow Ravenjs to work properly, you need to add `"img-src": "data: app.getsentry.com"` to content security policies.

+## Example

+The dummy application in tests is a working example with a couple of logging here and there, and a default logger.
+Since I do not provide a Sentry key for testing purpose, everything will be sent to console.

 ## Dependencies